Our research is editorially independent but we may earn a commission for purchases made through our links.

 Everglades National Park, Everglades City

 Considered a quintessential Florida experience, a visit to the Everglades National Park is the place to go to find the state’s fiercest alligators roaming in their natural habitat.
-Just a short drive south from Miami, the big city buzz will feel like world’s away as this 2,500 square mile swampland is a natural oasis.
-Hop on one of the popular airboat tours offered throughout the area or take a journey through the Anhinga Trail to spot abundant wildlife, from alligators popping up to the surface to wading birds such as blue herons and egrets.
+Just a short drive south of Miami, the big city buzz will feel like worlds away as this 2,500 square mile swampland is a natural oasis.
+Hop on one of the popular airboat tours offered throughout this popular national park in Florida or take a journey through the Anhinga Trail to spot abundant wildlife, from alligators popping up to the surface to wading birds such as blue herons and egrets.
 For a bird’s eye view of the area, climb the 65-foot observation tower in Shark Valley, or take a boat tour through Florida Bay for a chance to see crocodiles, manatees or dolphins.

 Archie Carr National Wildlife Refuge, Melbourne Beach